Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: Introduction

 \section{Introduction}

 Massive multiple-input-multiple-output (MIMO) has been vastly researched and considered as an essential technology in 5G wireless communication systems within sub-6 GHz bands \cite{lu2014overview,bjornson2019massive,li201712}.
 Benefiting from the large number (tens to hundreds) of antennas at the base station (BS) array, dozens of users can be served in the same time-frequency slots.
 This results in higher spectrum and energy efficiency due to the spatial multiplexing and high array gain \cite{lu2014overview, ngo2013energy}.
 Theory shows that by increasing the array dimension, i.e., the number of antenna elements, it is possible to achieve higher data rates and to mitigate the impacts of inter-cell interference and thermal noise \cite{marzetta2010noncooperative}.
 Nevertheless, as the array dimension increases, two new challenges occur.
 First, some inherent properties of the channel environment change compared to small-scale MIMO, so that the basic assumptions of massive MIMO design are no longer valid for large arrays.
 Specifically, most existing massive MIMO works are based on the assumption of a spatially stationary channel, where all antenna elements observe the same far-field propagation from the channel scatters \cite{haghighatshoar2016massive, haghighatshoar2017massive, haghighatshoar2018low, khalilsarai2020structured}.
 However, in the very large antenna array regime, spatial non-stationarity has been experimentally observed \cite{payami2012channel}.
 Two main reasons for this non-stationarity are further discussed in \cite{gao2013massive, gao2015massive, wu2014non}.
-First, with large arrays, the distance between the BS array and some scattering clusters may be smaller than the Rayleigh distance.
-As a consequence, user signals impinging onto the BS array cannot be assumed as far-field propagation and have a spherical wavefront instead of a plane wavefront.
-Second, due to the physical large size of the array, some of the scattering clusters may only be visible to a part of the array.
-Furthermore, a new deployment of large arrays that are usually integrated into large structures, e.g., along the walls of buildings \cite{medbo2014channel}, was considered as an extension of massive MIMO and referred to as extra-large scale massive MIMO (XL-MIMO) in \cite{de2020non}.
+First, with large arrays, some scattering clusters may be located in the Fresnel region, where the distance between them and the BS array is smaller than the Fraunhofer distance (but still larger than the Fresnel distance) \cite{selvan2017fraunhofer}.
+For instance, for a massive MIMO system with a 3GHz carrier frequency and 256 antennas in a uniform linear array (ULA), the resulting Fraunhofer distance is $d_{\rm F} = \frac{2D^2}{\lambda} \approx $ 3km, where $D$ is the total length of the antenna array and $\lambda$ is the wavelength.
+As a consequence, user signals impinging onto the BS array cannot be assumed to follow far-field propagation and have a spherical wavefront instead of a plane wavefront.
+In such cases, the receivers are in the radiative near-field (corresponding to the Fresnel region) and recent research on near-field communication can be found in e.g., \cite{bjornson2021primer,bjornson2020power}.
+Second, due to the physically large size of the array, some of the scattering clusters may only be visible to a part of the array.
+Furthermore, a new deployment of large arrays that are usually integrated into large structures, e.g., along the walls of buildings \cite{medbo2014channel,bjornson2019massivenext}, was considered as an extension of massive MIMO and referred to as extra-large scale massive MIMO (XL-MIMO) in \cite{de2020non}.
 It is also pointed out in \cite{de2020non} that due to the large dimension (tens of meters) of XL-MIMO, spatially non-wide sense stationary (non-WSS) characteristics appear along the array.